nmlpx09/audio-player/README.md

 # about

-simple wav and flack player for 48000 or 44100 Hz  24 or 16 bit stereo format
+simple wav and flac player for 48000 or 44100 Hz 24 or 16 bit stereo format

 # requirement